Clostridium difficile infection - 2017 Data Snapshot

 Clostridioides difficile (C. difficile) is an anaerobic, spore-forming, gram-positive bacillus typically associated with gastrointestinal disease.
 Transmission of C. difficile occurs by ingestion of spores either through person-to-person contact, animal-to-person contact or environment-to-person contact.

 C. difficile infection (CDI) can cause life-threatening diarrhoea and is the leading healthcare-related gastrointestinal infection in the world, and each year in Australia, there are around 6,000 cases of CDI.
 CDI is associated with prolonged and unnecessary use of broad-spectrum antimicrobials, hospitalisation, advanced age and underlying morbidity.

 Accessibility - We aim to provide documents in an accessible format.
 If you're having problems using a document with your accessibility tools, please contact us for help.

 Copyright - Unless stated otherwise, materials provided are covered by a Creative Commons Attribution-Non-Commercial-Share Alike (BY-NC-ND) 4.0 International License.

-The 2016 Data Snapshot forms part of a series of reports which provide valuable information to support care for patients and inform strategies to improve practice and minimise preventable CDI.
+The 2017 Data Snapshot provides valuable information which can be used to support care for patients and inform strategies to improve practice and minimise preventable CDI.